PauloPSAS/beecrowd-problemas/README.md

 # beecrowd-problemas
- Problemas resolvidos no site do beecrowd.com.br
+ Desafios resolvidos no site do beecrowd.com.br